awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    efs-csi-controller-74ccf9f566-wswg9   3/3     Running   0          40m
    ```

-1. After few seconds you can observe the controller picking up the change \(edited for readability\)\.
+1. After few seconds, you can observe the controller picking up the change \(edited for readability\)\.
 Replace *74ccf9f566\-q5989* with a value from one of the pods in your output from the previous command\.

    ```
    kubectl logs efs-csi-controller-74ccf9f566-q5989 \